 We’re yet to see if such crowd funding websites will capture the imagination of the British public in quite the same way as they have across the pond – but irrespective of that I think it suggests an interesting idea for the arts council…. why not give control of the arts council’s budget back to a crowd.
 If ‘Kickstarter’ can successfully allocate $1 million a week to various projects why couldn’t an arts council crowd site do likewise with the arts council budget?
 Here’s what i’m suggesting:

-In 2004 (the most recent figures we have to hand) Arts Council England gave out roughly £40 per head of population.
+In 2004 (the most recent figures I have to hand) Arts Council England gave out roughly £40 per head of population.
 So why not set up a crowd website where English citizens can register and then allocate how their £40 is spent?
 Obviously not everyone in the country would want to do this – so any money that isn’t claimed could be pooled and then allocated by an Arts Council team as it is currently.
 Alternatively you could simply allocate all the arts budget to people registering on the site each month, so the more people who register the less money each has to give out, but the overall sums being given out each month would stay the same.
 The Arts Council would still have a role, but it would be a much reduced on, simply needing to administer the website, thus saving millions of pounds which could be re-invested in creative projects.

 Why is this such a good idea?